bottlepy/bottle/apidoc/tutorial_app.rst

     def mistake(code):
         return 'The parameter you passed has the wrong format!'

 So, at first we need to import ``error`` from Bottle and define a route by ``error(403)``, which catches all "403 forbidden" errors.
 The function "mistake" is assigned to that.
-Please note that ``error()`` always passed the error-code to the function - even if you do not need it.
+Please note that ``error()`` always passes the error-code to the function - even if you do not need it.
 Thus, the function always needs to accept one argument, otherwise it will not work.

 Again, you can assign more than one error-route to a function, or catch various errors with one function each.
 So this code::